Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 1. Yaquina Head Outstanding Natural Area

 The lighthouse is Oregon’s tallest and is still functioning today.
 It is now fully automated, but touring the historic structure feels like walking back in time.
-Between July 1 and September 15 there are daily tours available.
-The rest of the year tours are less consistent, check their website for more detailed information.
+Between July 1 and September 15, daily tours are available.
+The tours are less consistent for the rest of the year; check their website for more detailed information.

 There is an interpretive center that gives visitors a chance to check out what living by the sea was like a long time ago.
 You can check out exhibits on seabirds and marine life, including a recreation of a rocky island and its inhabitants.
 They even have a wheelhouse from a historic ship and a full-scale replica of the lighthouse lantern.